-- the Audit Committee discussed with the independent auditors those matters required to be discussed by PCAOB Auditing Standard No. 1301 (Communications with Audit Committees);
+- the Audit Committee discussed with the independent auditor those matters required to be discussed by PCAOB Auditing Standard No. 1301 (Communications with Audit Committees);

-- the Audit Committee has received from the auditors certain disclosures regarding the auditor’s independence required by PCAOB Rule 3526;
+- the Audit Committee has received from the outside auditor certain disclosures regarding the auditor’s independence required by PCAOB Rule 3526;

-- the Board of Directors has adopted a written Charter for the Audit Committee (the Company’s proxy disclosure must state whether the current Audit Committee charter is available on the Company’s website.
-If not available, a copy of the Charter must be included as an appendix to the Company’s proxy statement at least once every three years);
+- the Board has adopted a written Charter for the Audit Committee (the Company’s proxy disclosure must state whether the current Audit Committee Charter is available on the Company’s website.

 - the Audit Committee members are “independent” as defined by Nasdaq, SOX Section 301, and Exchange Act Rule 10A-3(b)(1) requirements; and

 - the report may also address such other matters as the Committee considers appropriate.